Trump Hotels talking to about 10 new franchisees for midscale brand

 Among other, larger chains, Hilton is hoping its Tru brand will eventually be its largest, supplanting the company's Hampton Inn, Tru's global head, Alexandra Jaritz, said in a phone interview.
 That brand's room prices have risen over time, leaving a gap in Hilton's portfolio for the $100-to-$120 price point, Jaritz said,

-InterContinental also announced an unnamed midscale brand in June, which is expected to be at a price point $10 to $15 less than its Holiday Inn brand and could eventually generate some $20 billion in annual revenue, Heather Balsley, IHG's senior vice president of Americas brands and marketing, told Reuters.
+InterContinental also announced an unnamed midscale brand in June, which is expected to be at a price point $10 to $15 less than its Holiday Inn Express brand and could eventually capture part of an estimated $20 billion market segment, Heather Balsley, IHG's senior vice president of Americas brands and marketing, told Reuters.

-Reporting by Sophia Kunthara; Editing by Christian Plumb and Peter Cooney
+Reporting by Sophia Kunthara; Editing by Christian Plumb, Peter Cooney and Frances Kerry